 4.1 Further applications for grant funding will be invited in this financial year.
-The advertising process and application administration is undertaken by the Thriving Communities service, with support from Legal Services.
+The advertising process and application administration is undertaken by Thriving Communities with support from Legal Services.
 Given the limited funds available individual limits have been placed on the grant funding for each area.
-The business plan in Appendix 2 sets out the limits for spending in each area and the process to be followed for decision-making on grant applications.
+The business plan in Appendix 2 sets out the limits for spending in each area.